ompl/ompl/doc/markdown/benchmark.md

     ompl/scripts/ompl_benchmark_statistics.py logfile.log -d mydatabase.db

 This will generate a SQLite database containing the parsed data.
-If no database name is specified, the named is assumed to be benchmark.db Once this database is generated, we can construct plots:
+If no database name is specified, the named is assumed to be benchmark.db.
+Once this database is generated, we can visualize the results.
+The recommended way is to upload the database to [Planner Arena](http://plannerarena.org) and navigate through the different plots.
+Planner Arena can also be run locally with the `plannerarena` script (requires R to be installed).
+Alternatively, you can also produce some basic plots with `ompl_benchmark_statistics.py` like so:

     ompl/scripts/ompl_benchmark_statistics.py -d mydatabase.db -p boxplot.pdf